-Comparing the at-risk-of-poverty rates resulting from EUROMOD with the Eurostat figures (Table A3.8 in Annex 3) we find that in 2020, EUROMOD underestimates extreme poverty (drawing the poverty line at 40% of median equivalized income) by about 17%.
-When the poverty line is drawn at a higher percentage of median equivalized income, poverty is also underestimated, albeit to a lesser extent (13%).
-Differentiated by age group we see that using the 60% threshold poverty is underestimated by 4% in the 0-15 age group, overestimated by 1% in the 16-24 age group, accurately replicated in the 25-49 age group, and underestimated by 4% in the 50-64 age group and by 39% among the elderly.
+Comparing the at-risk-of-poverty rates resulting from EUROMOD with the Eurostat figures (Table A3.8 in Annex 3) we find that in 2021, EUROMOD underestimates extreme poverty (drawing the poverty line at 40% of median equivalized income) by about 33%.
+When the poverty line is drawn at a higher percentage of median equivalized income, poverty is also underestimated, albeit to a much lesser extent (12%).
+Differentiated by age group we see that using the 60% threshold poverty is overestimated by 1% in the 0-15 age group, by 8% in the 16-24 age group, by 5% in the 25-49 age group, and underestimated by 1% in the 50-64 age group and by 34% among the elderly.
 Once again, this may at least partly be attributed to the fact that EUROMOD assumes 100% take-up of social assistance and 100% entitlement to the state pension.